Are you feeling like you have no control over what you see in your Facebook News Feed?

 What to do about the things you DON’T want to see in your News Feed:

 I’ve already written some posts about this topic:

 - Decluttering Your Facebook Friend List — Featuring the Facebook Friend Clutter Flow Chart!

 - How to Declutter Your News Feed (a.k.a. how to stay informed without going crazy) — Featuring the “Unfollow or Unfriend?”
 Matrix

 - How to Save the Awesome Things You Find on Facebook Without Cluttering Your Friends’ News Feeds

 Read the fine print at the top of the post.
 If it says “Suggested Post” or “Sponsored”, it’s an ad.
-If it says that one or more of your friends likes a company, it’s an ad for that company, NOT a post that your friend has necessarily seen, much less approved of, or shared with you.
+If it says that one or more of your friends likes a company, it’s an ad for that company, NOT a post that your friend has seen, much less found share-worthy.

 Here’s an ad for Vistaprint that totally looks like an ad.
 (Some look more like articles.)
 And who doesn’t like Vistaprint?
 But if you get tired of seeing the same ad over and over, click the three little dots in the upper right-hand corner for more options.